 Information about the Interagency Group on Integrative Modeling's workshops can be found below.

-To improve the coordination and communication of national climate modeling goals and objectives, USGCRP's Interagency Group on Integrative Modeling (IGIM) is convening an annual U.S. Climate Modeling Summit beginning in 2015.
+To improve the coordination and communication of national climate modeling goals and objectives, USGCRP's Interagency Group on Integrative Modeling (IGIM) convenes an annual U.S. Climate Modeling Summit, beginning in 2015.
 The Summit brings together representatives from the U.S. “CMIP-class” climate model development centers and from operational climate prediction programs.
 Specifically, two representatives—one lead and one additional delegate—from each of the following groups are invited to participate in the Summit: Geophysical Fluid Dynamics Laboratory (GFDL CM/ESM); Climate Forecast System (CFS); Goddard Institute for Space Studies (GIS Model E); Goddard Earth Observing System (GEOS-5); Community Earth System Model (CESM); and Accelerated Climate Model for Energy (ACME).

 As envisioned by the IGIM, the high-level Summit objectives include: